altaga/Mercurium-Instant-Messenger/README.md

  - Directly integrated with Polygon scan and built on Polygon.
  - Moralis managing everything from the backend for a faster implementation.
  - Will allow MATIC and MATIC-based token transfer between chatters!
+ - And everything will be stored on Arweave through Bundlr.network.

 # Diagram: